jotieno/Elk-Stack-Deployment/README.md

 - Start metricbeat
 - Enable metricbeat on boot

+The tasks to install filebeat are similar to the tasks to install metricbeat as outlined above apart from some slight differences in the config files at set up.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![ELK Docker](https://github.com/jotieno/Elk-Stack-Deployment/blob/main/Images/ELD-Docker-ps-Output.png)